jeffreytsaw/jeffreytsaw.github.io/college.md

     **Workload:**  45 units - Light/Moderate.
 Moderate when Comp Arch labs were due

-    **Notes:** 18-447 labs sucked up majority of my time and my partners weren't the greatest and were busy with other things.
+    **Reflection:** 18-447 labs sucked up majority of my time and my partners weren't the greatest and were busy with other things.
 That being said they ended up being really rewarding and I think I understood some of the material better because of it.
 It's always nice to bridge the gap between idea and implementation.
 33-234 was also enjoyable and I learned a lot.
 The first half of the course was easy, but it got pretty hairy towards the end especially with QM in 3D.
 18-500 is pretty annoying, especially with all the report and presentations they made us do which was a waste of time IMO.
 My advice would be to start and learn all the requisite technologies early so you can breeze during the semester.
 To be honest I didn't do much work this semester, I mostly hung around and enjoyed my last semester as an undergraduate with friends in a typical college student manner :).

-# Preliminary Future Schedule
+## Summer 2021
+- Unplanned rest and relax
+    - I had an offer to work at Apple, but silly me didn't fill out the work authorization form for OPT properly and submitted to late and by the time the I realized that I messed up it was too late.
+Luckily my recruiter and manager were nice enough to work with me to push it to the fall semester, but that still meant I had nothing to do during the summer.
+    - I ended up living in New York and hanging out with friends until they started work.
+Tried doing research again but the project ended up not being super interesting and I lost motivation pretty quickly.

 ## Fall 2021
-- 18645: How to Write Fast Code
-- 10-703: Deep Reinforcement Learning and Control
-- 33-658: Quantum Computation and Quantum Information Theory
-- 18-980: Master's Graduate Project
+- Apple co-op: GPU Verif Intern
+    - I worked on the GPU memory verification team from September until December.
+My work mainly focused on testing parts of the graphics interconnect blocks
+    - I also worked on some coverage code for some of the cover groups in the interconnect block.
+Our goal was to use Xcelium ML tool to try and hit coverage points that aren't hit with current stimulus.
+Ended up being kind of successful was able to pick up 10% of unhit cover points afterr 5 iterations, and hitting these 2 points 3 times in 10 iterations.
+    - It was a little hard working remotely in the east coast because that means my workday ends at 8pm but at least I didn't have to get up early.
+    - Working remotely is a double-edged sword.
+It's pretty laid back, but it's hard to motivate yourself to work.
+Some days i had to go to campus just to get in the mindset
+    - Presentation was also very different.
+Instead of presenting to business folk like I did last summer I was presenting to my team manager who knew exactly what was going on and was asking a lot of questions.
+- TA: 18-100 - Introduction to Electrical and Computer Engineering
+    - The course was revamped from spring 2018 so a lot of the content was new and taught in a different way
+    - Unfortunately there's still an emphasis on the analog and even more unfortunately I still barely know how a transistor works
+    - Small groups was fun for the most part but was kind of hard to demo the labs when I hadn't done them...oops.
+    - Grading was painful as ever.
+These freshman were submitting blurry photos of their work, illegible handwriting, and answers written in the margins of the question paper.
+Guys, write your answers on a separate piece of paper neatly.
+The person grading will normally be nicer if it's easy to grade.

+    **Reflection:** I made the decision to take a semester off from school and delay my masters before I got the offer from Apple.
+It was a tough decision at the time since my recruiter was adamant that an offer was not guaranteed, but I had to think about trying to recruit full time without 2 summers of experience and that would be tough.
+I was also considering doing a PhD and applications would start in the fall before I had any research experience.
+This way I have spring and summer for research before the application cycle next fall.
+Having worked 2 summers in industry, I'm heavily considering a PhD.
+It's not that the work isn't hard or interesting, it just doesn't feel exciting to me.
+I was talking to a friend about his project on graph signal processing and graph-CNNs and it really made me want to be on the cutting edge.
+Hopefully research goes well in the next semester goes will so I can confidently apply for a CS PhD.

 ## Spring 2022
--  18-748: Wireless Sensor Networks
+- 18-743: Neuromorphic Computer Architecture and Processor Design
 - 10-707: Advanced Deep Learning
-- 16-720: Computer Vision
-- 16-831: Statistical Techniques in Robotics
+- 15-750: Algorithms in the Real World
+- 18-980: Graduate Projects

+# Preliminary Future Schedule

+## Fall 2022
+- 10-703: Deep Reinforcement Learning and Control
+- 33-658: Quantum Computation and Quantum Information
+- 18-730: Introduction to Computer Security
+- 18-980: Graduate Projects